Juliana-Snow-Dezigns/cv/README.md

 # Udemy-The-Complete-Web-Development-Bootcamp-2022
-My practice files from the Udemy.com "Web Development Bootcamp 2022" class.
+My practice files from the Udemy.com "Web Development Bootcamp 2022" class and other sources.